breadthe/chasingcode.dev/source/_posts/2019-06-01-developer-podcasts.md

 **Spotify?** No

-**What is is about?** Short random snippets, some touching on programming, others not so much, by Jeffrey Way.
+**What is it about?** Short random snippets, some touching on programming, others not so much, by Jeffrey Way.
 Jeffrey is a huge contributor to the Laravel community and the creator and owner of Laracasts and I enjoy these tidbits a lot.
 Too bad they're not up on Spotify.

 ### [Twenty Percent Time](https://podcasts.apple.com/us/podcast/twenty-percent-time/id1231652815)